 Christmas tree lighting ceremonies draw crowds, who continue to visit throughout the season.
 The biggest, splashiest-looking trees go up at:

-See the Lights in San Francisco Neighborhoods
+See the Lights in Local Neighborhoods

 Watch a Holiday Lights Boat Parade

+San Francisco's oldest and biggest Christmas parade on the water, the Lighted Boat Parade, happens on a Friday night a couple of weeks before Christmas.
 You can watch it anywhere from the route, which begins just off of Pier 39, goes past Fisherman's Wharf, Fort Mason, and the St. Francis Yacht Club before turning around near Crissy Field to return to Pier 39 along the waterfront.